Updated —

 Why it matters

 Storage is Europe's buffer against a cold winter or a supply shock.
-A buffer that ends the refill season in the mid-80s rather than comfortably above 90% still leaves less headroom than a normal year — and any renewed pace deceleration would narrow it: it raises the odds of sharp price spikes during winter cold snaps, keeps the continent more exposed to LNG-market competition with Asia, and tightens the link between any further Hormuz disruption and European heating and power costs.
+A buffer that ends the refill season in the low-70s rather than comfortably above 90% still leaves less headroom than a normal year — and any renewed pace deceleration would narrow it: it raises the odds of sharp price spikes during winter cold snaps, keeps the continent more exposed to LNG-market competition with Asia, and tightens the link between any further Hormuz disruption and European heating and power costs.
+That link is not hypothetical right now: the Jun 17 diplomatic reopening broke down the week of Jul 7 — the US Navy reinstated its Hormuz blockade Jul 14, and a drone hit a docked tanker at Iraq's Basra terminal Jul 16 (status contested, Iraqi officials say loading resumed the same day).
+TTF closed at €55.11/MWh Jul 16, the highest since Mar 30, even as the injection pace above holds up — a reminder that price and physical-fill trajectory can move in different directions during an active crisis.
 A disruption at one node — a closed strait thousands of kilometres away — propagates through the whole system, and an under-filled storage base is one of the clearest channels through which it reaches European households.

 About this chart